-Distance selling premises are pharmacies, but the 2013 Regulations do not permit them to provide essential services to people on a face-to-face basis.
+Distance selling premises (DSP) are NHS contracted pharmacies, required to provide essential services and participate in the system of clinical governance and promotion of healthy living in the same way as other pharmacies; however, they must provide these services remotely i.e., the Regulations do not permit them to provide essential services to people on a face-to-face basis.
 They will receive prescriptions either via the electronic prescription service or through the post, dispense them at the pharmacy and then either deliver them to the patient or arrange for them to be delivered using a courier, for example.
-They must provide essential services to anyone, anywhere in England, where requested to do so.
+They must provide essential services to anyone, anywhere in England, when requested to do so.
 They may choose to provide advanced services, but when doing so must ensure that they do not provide any element of the essential services whilst the patient is at the pharmacy premises.
 As of 30 June 2021, there were 379 distance selling premises in England, based in 115 health and wellbeing boards.
 Therefore, not every health and wellbeing board will have one in their area, however it is likely that some of their residents will use one.